-Multi-year monitoring allows a facility to exceed its baseline in one year, so long as average net emissions over a two or three year period are below the baseline.
+A multi-year monitoring period allows a facility to exceed its baseline in one year, so long as average net emissions over a two or three year period are below the average baseline for that period.

-The monitoring period can cover two to three years, giving businesses sufficient time to implement emissions reduction projects, acquire offsets or help capture natural peaks and troughs in emissions.
+The monitoring period can cover two to three years, giving businesses sufficient time to implement emissions reduction projects, acquire ACCUs or help capture natural peaks and troughs in emissions.

 Facilities whose excess emissions are the direct result of exceptional circumstances, such as a natural disaster or criminal activity, may be exempted from safeguard obligations for a defined period.

 We will consider whether reasonable steps were taken to mitigate the risk of excess emissions arising from the exceptional circumstances, both before and after its occurrence.